dhruv14385/kubernetes-notes/README.md

 # kubernetes-notes

-Remember : Cluster = VPC, Node = EC2 & Pod = Container
+Remember : Cluster = VPC, Node = EC2
 Cluster - Node - Pod - Container - App

 Each node and each master has its own IP.
 Containers within a node don't have individual IPs.